 10.2 For teaching staff to meet the appraisal criteria for pay progression, they will need to have a successful appraisal and met the Teachers’ Standards.
 Due consideration will be given to unmet objectives that are due to reasons beyond the teacher’s control.

 10.3 For support staff to meet the appraisal criteria, they will need to have a successful appraisal including assessment against any relevant competency framework.
-[If Sept to August appraisal year used school to include - Incremental progression for support staff usually takes place in April, therefore, where an increment is awarded or withheld this will take effect the following April.]
+Where an increment is awarded or withheld this will take effect the following April.

 10.4 Should an employee disagree with their individual pay recommendation, they should discuss this, in the first instance with their appraiser.
 Any appeals relating to pay recommendations will be dealt with under the appeals process in the school’s Pay Policy.

-Schools to include the following if appraisal is delegated by the Headteacher.

 10.5 [To ensure that pay decisions are consistent and fair the following measures will be taken: